 --The BNG team

-- BioNetGen 2.2.4-stable is now available for download.
+- BioNetGen 2.2.6-testing is now available for download.
 See the release notes for a list of added features and bug fixes.

 - Click here for materials from the MCell/BioNetGen tutorial at GLBIO 2013.

-- A new paper on hybrid particle/population (HPP) simulation in BioNetGen has been submitted.
-A preprint is available at http://arxiv.org/abs/1301.6854.
+- A new paper on hybrid particle/population (HPP) simulation using BioNetGen/NFsim has been published.

-- Join the new BioNetGen users' google group to get all of the latest updates.
+- Join the BioNetGen users' Google group to get all of the latest updates.
 It's also a great forum for asking questions and starting discussions.

 - We've added a Quick Reference Guide to our Facebook page summarizing the most commonly-used BNG actions and associated arguments.